 In correcting there should be no expensive shock collars you need to purchase.
 There should be no unnatural things you have to throw at your dog.
 There should be no spraying them with anything, no tethering them to anything, no hitting them with anything, no yelling.
 It’s time we get away from all that human foolishness.
 Calmness mixed with firmness and proper spatial technique is plenty.

-Dogs are NOT wild animals and should not be treated like a bear learning a trick on a movie set or a dolphin doing a flip to earn a fish from a tourist in Hawaii.
-Beware of trainers who only teach bribery and excitement as that is the opposite of how the mother and father dog would raise their young.
+Dogs are NOT wild animals and should not be treated like a bear learning a trick on a movie set, or like a dolphin doing a flip to earn a fish from a tourist in Hawaii.
+Beware of trainers who only teach bribery and excitement or who fixate on one rigid method only (external motivation) as that is the opposite of how the mother and father dog would raise their young.
 Mother Nature always teaches energy control and the older socially normal canines always keep a relaxed watch over their pups.
 The mother and father dog (and any balanced, older canine for that matter) are not equipped with treat bags on their hips and do not use high pitched, lavish praise, when instructing their pups.
 They are usually monitoring the energy (like a referee) in order to keep the peace and the lead dogs always attempt to use as little energy of their own as possible.

 Dogs are not Dolphins and should not be treated as such.
 The bond is much, much deeper between man’s best friend and mankind than some slippery, flippery wild animal could ever dream